Rebif® (interferon beta-1a)

 Rebif is approved for the treatment of:

 The usual dose of Rebif is 44 mcg three times per week.
 It is also available in a dose of 22 mcg three times per week.
 Rebif is self-injected three times per week under the skin (subcutaneously).
-Rebif is available in a pre-filled syringe.
+Rebif is available in a pre-filled syringe and as an electronic auto-injector, RebiSmart®, for the self-administration of Rebif, using multidose cartridges, each of which contains one week of medicine.

 The main effects of Rebif are to block the activity of certain immune system cells and to reduce the passage of these immune cells into the central nervous system, where they cause inflammation and damage to myelin.